TianchengYu2001/TianchengYu2001.github.io/_pages/about.md

 Comprehensive Physics Experiment **93** (top 10% in General Physics Lab 1 required for enrollment)<br>
 Frontiers in Physics Experiment **90** (top 5% in Modern Physics Lab 1 required for enrollment)<br>

-(According to the policy at my college, no more than 40% of the class can score above 85 in any course.)
+(According to the policy at school of physics, no more than 40% of the class can score above 84(3.52/4.00) in any course.)